 The ATC is seeking individuals and partner organizations, including Trail clubs; schools; botanists and ecologists; environmental and conservation groups; and civic organizations, to submit applications for this grant program.
 Projects can be related to the physical Trail and its facilities; the enhancement of Trail clubs’ long-term A.T. management abilities; natural heritage and environmental monitoring; education and outreach; Appalachian Trail Community™ partnerships; and major public-service projects.

 Grant funds must be spent in North Carolina.
-Individual grant requests should not exceed $5,000.
+Individual grant requests may not exceed $5,000.

 Twenty dollars from each license plate is returned to the ATC to support its work in the state.
 Last year, A.T. license plate sales in North Carolina generated approximately $115,000, helping support the grant program, the ATC’s land acquisition efforts and the work of its Southern Regional Office located in Asheville, North Carolina.

 To view the grant guidelines or to obtain a grant application form, visit www.appalachiantrail.org/plates.
 For more information about the A.T.
-License Plate Grant Program, contact Becky Smucker at [email protected].
+License Plate Grant Program, email [email protected].

 About the Appalachian Trail Conservancy